 This is probably the easiest chicken soup you will make.
 It takes around 15 minutes to prepare and requires only 5 ingredients.
 It's also a great way to use up any leftover shredded chicken you may have.
 If you do not have any extra cooked chicken, rotisserie chicken would also work well.

 Finishing this chicken recipe with pesto, adds such a fresh flavor to this one pot soup.
-Pesto also freezes really well, so you can always have it on hand.
+Pesto also freezes really well, so you can always have it on hand with little prep time.

 4. One Pot French Onion Soup

 This soup is also a nice way to use up any bread that you do not want to waste and that might go stale-it will soak up all the flavors from the broth.
-Gruyere cheese is sprinkled on top and then the whole pot goes in to oven to melt the cheese for a bubbly crust on this one-pot recipe.
+Gruyere cheese is sprinkled on top as a garnish and then the whole pot goes into the oven to melt the cheese for a bubbly crust on this one-pot recipe.

 5. Tortellini Minestrone Soup